fpatel02/FriProj7/README.md

         if color_choice in color_functions:: Checks if the user's choice is valid. print(color_functions[color_choice](user_text)): Calls the corresponding function and prints the colored text. else:: If the user's choice is invalid, it prints an error message.

+FridayProj6upd:
+    Class Definition: class BankAccount defines a class to manage bank accounts.
+    __init__ Method: This method initializes a new bank account with an account number and sets the balance to zero. deposit Method: This method adds a specified amount to the balance.
+It checks if the amount is positive. withdraw Method: This method subtracts a specified amount from the balance if there are sufficient funds.
+It checks for positive amounts and available funds. check_balance Method: This method displays the current balance of the account. main Function: This function handles user input and interacts with the BankAccount class.
+        It prompts the user for their account number and creates an account.
+        It enters an indefinite loop, allowing users to choose options for depositing, withdrawing, checking their balance, or exiting.
+        User inputs are processed, and appropriate methods are called based on their choices.
+    Program Execution: The program starts by calling the main function.